depeperwinkel

 - available in glass (30 grams), stand-up pouch and test tube (10 ml)

-- larger quantities on request
+- Larger quantities on request

-Gift wrapping
+Gift packaging

-- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper.
+- The jar is available in tasteful gift packaging, consisting of a cube box filled with black tissue paper.

 - For an overview of our gift packaging, please refer to the gift packaging section.